-- Using the process described in 3.8.6, inferences for A's type parameters are made from each parameter type in B to the corresponding parameter type in A for those parameter positions that are present in both signatures, where rest parameters correspond to an unbounded expansion of optional parameters of the rest parameter element type. - The inferred type argument for each type parameter is the best common type (section 3.10) of the set of inferences made for that type parameter.
-However, if the best common type does not satisfy the constraint of the type parameter, the inferred type argument is instead the constraint.
+- Using the process described in 3.810.6, inferences for A's type parameters are made from each parameter type in B to the corresponding parameter type in A for those parameter positions that are present in both signatures, where rest parameters correspond to an unbounded expansion of optional parameters of the rest parameter element type. - The inferred type argument for each type parameter is the union type of the set of inferences made for that type parameter.
+However, if the union type does not satisfy the constraint of the type parameter, the inferred type argument is instead the constraint.

-3.8.6 Type Inference
+3.8.63.10.6 Type Inference